ishaqBBC/blog/blog/content/blog/2023-02-20-visbility-change.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Combined with the  interface to stop unessacry fetch requests or polling if the user is no longer on the page.

 To prevent unnecessary fetch requests or polling when the user is no longer on the page, we can use the [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) interface in conjunction with the `visibilitychange` event.
 This approach can significantly reduce the load on the server and the client.